 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-The safety and efficacy of BeneFIX administration by continuous infusion have not been established [see Warnings and Precautions (5.3)].
 There have been post-marketing reports of thrombotic events, including life-threatening SVC syndrome in critically ill neonates, while receiving continuous-infusion BeneFIX through a central venous catheter.
 Cases of peripheral thrombophlebitis and DVT have also been reported.
 In some, BeneFIX was administered via continuous infusion, which is not an approved method of administration [see Dosage and Administration (2)].
+The safety and efficacy of BeneFIX administration by continuous infusion have not been established [see Warnings and Precautions (5.2)].

 Animal reproduction and lactation studies have not been conducted with BeneFIX, Coagulation Factor IX (Recombinant).
 It is not known whether BeneFIX can affect reproductive capacity or cause fetal harm when given to pregnant women.
 BeneFIX should be administered to pregnant women only if needed.

-Safety, efficacy, and pharmacokinetics of BeneFIX have been evaluated in previously treated (PTP) and previously untreated pediatric patients (PUP) [see Dosage and Administration (2), Clinical Pharmacology (12.3), Clinical Studies (14) and Adverse Reactions (6)].
-On average, lower recovery has been observed in pediatric patients (<15 years).
-A dose adjustment may be needed [see Dosage and Administration (2) and Clinical Pharmacology (12.3)].
+Safety, efficacy, and pharmacokinetics of BeneFIX have been evaluated in previously treated (PTP) and previously untreated pediatric patients (PUP) [see Clinical Studies (14) and Adverse Reactions (6)].
+On average, lower recovery has been observed in pediatric patients younger than 15 years old [see Clinical Pharmacology (12.3)].
+Dose adjustment may be needed [see Dosage and Administration (2.1)].

 |Abbreviations: AUC∞ = area under the plasma concentration-time curve from time zero to infinity; K-value = incremental recovery; t1/2 = plasma elimination half-life; CL = clearance; SD = standard deviation.|